M1S2/Garage_Door_Sensor/README.md

 8. When successfully connected to the WiFi, the WiFi LED is solid blue.

 ### Pairing of the Sensor
+The pairing of the sensor can be done via the pairing button of the indoor station and the pairing button of the corresponding sensor.
+1. Press the pairing button on the indoor station long.
+The first sensor led will start to flash blue and red.
+2. Press the pairing button on the indoor station short to select the sensor slot you want to pair.
+3. When the indoor station mode for the correct sensor is pairing, press and hold the pairing button on the sensor for at least 5 seconds (sensor must be switched on).
+4. If the pairing of the sensor was successful, the indoor station stopped to flash blue and red.

+Repeat all steps for all sensors.

+**Alternative:**

-The pairing of the sensor is done via the web pages of the indoor station.
+The pairing of the sensor can also be done via the web pages of the indoor station.
 1. Open the web page (with one of the following ways):
    a) Enter the IP address that was assigned by your router in the address bar of your browser.
    b) For Fritz!Box: enter the following host name in the address bar of your browser: `garagen-tor-status.fritz.box`